kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 #### Enable time series auto extract

 Edit the application configuration for the [Endpoint Time Series service (EPTS)][EPTS].
-EPTS is a Kaa platform component that is responsible for transforming raw [data samples][data-sample] into well-structured time series.
+EPTS is a Kaa platform component responsible for transforming raw [data samples][data-sample] into well-structured time series.
 It also stores the time series data and provides access API for other services, including the [Web Dashboard][WD].

 ![Edit EPTS configuration](attach/img/applications.png)